yehudacohen/alchemy/alchemy-web/docs/what-is-alchemy.md

+---
+title: What is Alchemy?
+description: Alchemy is an embeddable, zero-dependency Infrastructure-as-Code library written in pure TypeScript that runs anywhere JavaScript runs.
+Learn how it differs from traditional IaC tools.
+---

 # What is Alchemy

 Alchemy is an embeddable, zero-dependency, Infrastructure-as-Code (IaC) library written in pure TypeScript that runs anywhere that JavaScript runs - including the browser, serverless functions or even durable workflows.